Prohelion/prohelion.github.io/docs/FAQs/CAN_bus_Adapters/Tritum_CAN_Ethernet_Bridge/40_Supported_Network_Setups.md

 3. Use Profinity with AutoDiscovery to connect to the router with a UDP connection
 4. Ensure that you get consistent UDP traffic from the CAN Bus bridge and no drop outs.

-If any of these steps don’t work it is likely that your WiFi router is either not able to handle the UDP traffic in the manner required or is not configured to handle broadcast UDP in the right way.
+If any of these steps don't work it is likely that your WiFi router is either not able to handle the UDP traffic in the manner required or is not configured to handle broadcast UDP in the right way.

 ### TCP via router or WiFi - ADVANCED
 **Direct TCP Connection using a router or WiFi**